Chart Color Schemes

 Bundanoon has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting this region.
 Key projects include Bundanoon Village Place Plan, Southern Highlands Overtaking Opportunities, Sydney-Canberra Rail Connectivity And Capacity, and Paling Yards Wind Farm.
-The following details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.